Bad Dreems: 2020–2021: Effects of the COVID-19 pandemic

 In early 2020, Bad//Dreems were one of the many artists affected by the sudden onset of the COVID-19 pandemic.
 In March 2020, the group were in the midst of another UK tour when the pandemic's impact necessitated a cancellation of all remaining dates and a return to Australia.
 Frontman Ben Marwe later released a satirical song titled "I Wanna Self-Isolate With You", jokingly dubbing it "lyrically the best work we've done".

 In May, the group shared new single "Desert Television".
 The track had been recorded with Rory Attwell during their time in London, and was released in the aftermath of being forced to cancel a number of regional tour dates due to restrictions imposed as a result of the pandemic.

 Bad//Dreems were forced to cancel a total of 22 tour dates throughout 2020, including numerous festival appearances and a full regional tour.
 The group took part in a number of livestreams during this time, including the Isol-Aid Festival, while Marwe also launched a semi-regular "Sunday Morning Songbook" series.
 The group made their return to the live stage in November 2020 before embarking on the Small Town Big Sound tour in April 2021.

 In September 2021, Marwe announced the launch of his solo project, Wedding Motel.
 His debut EP, Childhood Beach, was released in November, with the title track also featuring lyrics by Alex Cameron.

-2022–present: Hoo Ha!
+2022–2024: Hoo Ha!

 In January 2022, Bad//Dreems revealed that they were in the process of writing and recording their fourth studio album, working with producer Dan Luscombe at Melbourne's Soundpark Studios In August 2022, the band released the first single from their new album, with "Mansfield 6.0" receiving its debut airing on triple j's Home & Hosed on 3 August 2022.
 That same month saw the band tour through the Northern Territory as part of the regional touring initiative Guts.
-A second single, "Jack", followed in October ahead of a national tour in support of the band's two newly-released tracks.
+A second single, "Jack", followed in October ahead of a national tour in support of the band's two newly released tracks.

 In December 2022, bassist James Bartold announced that he was leaving the band in order to spend more time with his family.
+Split System bassist Deon Salviero has since taken Bartold's place on the live stage, while Children Collide drummer Ryan Caesar briefly replaced Wilson during shows in early 2023.